pensjonatus/flash-fiction/blog/last-date.md

 ---
-title: 'Last Date'
+title: Last Date
 date: '2015-05-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I am on a date with Tara.
 Some people do not have much to say, so they just talk